C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 <!-- section -->

-### 1.b  Create entries under two of the dates in the timeline | 20 min
+### 1.b  Creating entries | 20 min
 <!-- section-contents -->

+Create entries under two of the dates in the timeline.
 These can be subjects related to Boder’s life, such as:
 - When and  where did Boder study?
 - When was the wire recorder invented?
 - When were the American newsreels about the camps shown to an American audience?